turtlelazy/cybersecurity_final/README.md

 ## Project Description:
 We are creating a capture the flag type of activity where users will be required to use SQL injection and other already-taught tools.
 For the presentation, we will be reteaching how SQL works and useful keywords to reiterate students' understanding of SQL Injection.
 The activity will require students to deploy a web app locally (through a virtual machine or other personal device) and connect to it .

-1/2/2022
-* Grace Chen (at home): Successfully set up DigitalOcean machine for the challenge.
-Still need to configure it so that it doesn't allow remote root logins.
-Worked on the google slides for the presentation.

-1/3/2022
-* Grace Chen (in class): Continued working on google slides for presentation.
-* Grace Chen (at home): Disabled remote root logins for DigitalOcean machine.
-Helped with walkthrough and slides.

 ## Haikus:
 A graceful fish swims. <br>
 Oh so very fast it is! <br>